jonchun/agenty/README.md

 📚 **[Documentation](https://agenty.readthedocs.io/)**

 > [!Caution]
-> **Initial Development**: Agenty is under active development.
+> Agenty is under active development.
 Expect frequent breaking changes until we reach a stable release.

 Agenty provides a clean, type-safe interface for creating:

 -   Conversational AI agents with structured inputs and outputs
 -   LLM pipelines
 -   Complex agent interactions with minimal boilerplate

 ## Key Features

 -   Built on pydantic-ai for type validation
 -   Automatic conversation history management
 -   Intuitive Pythonic interfaces

 The framework is currently only officially tested with the OpenAI API (through a proxy such as [LiteLLM](https://docs.litellm.ai/docs/simple_proxy)/[OpenRouter](https://openrouter.ai/docs/quick-start)) although theoretically it supports all the models supported by pydantic-ai.